 The Corporation's current policy is to invest excess cash in investment-grade short-term deposit certificates issued by its financial institutions.
 The Corporation periodically monitors the investments it makes and is satisfied with the creditworthiness of its financial institutions.
-As of June 30, 2024, interest rate risk is minimal since the Corporation has no interest-bearing debt instruments.
+As at March 31, 2025, interest rate risk is minimal since the Corporation has no interest-bearing debt instruments.